coder/docs/setup/kubernetes/local-preview.md

    sudo apt-get install dnsmasq
    ```

-1. Create dnsmasq configuration for the .coder domain
+1. Create a dnsmasq configuration for the `.coder` domain

    ```console
    # Mac OS